osisoft/OCS-Docs/Documentation/SequentialDataStore/Units_of_Measure.md

 The quantity identifier

 **Response**
-The response includes a status code and a serialized owner
+The response includes a status code and a response body.

+**Response body**
+The Owner for the specified quantity

 **.NET Library**
 ```csharp